 If the pesticide classification has you feeling a little hesitant to learn more, don’t worry.
 A 2016 report assures that unlike agrochemical pesticides that are known for their highly dangerous side effects, neem oil is considered a botanical pesticide, much like many other essential oils.
-Downie adds, however, that because it is a pesticide, it is banned in Canada and the U.K., so if you find products that claim to contain neem oil in these regions, be cautious and do your research to understand exactly what's going on your skin.
+Because it is a pesticide, however, be cautious and do your research to understand exactly what's going on your skin.

 Benefits of Neem Oil for Acne

 Most studies examining the benefits of neem oil have been performed in vitro or on animals, so human research is limited.
 However, our experts suggest that its components may make it a beneficial acne treatment.

 - Kills bacteria and fungus: "Neem oil has antibacterial, antifungal, and anti-inflammatory benefits—all good properties to look for to combat acne," says Lu and Fu.
 "However, no studies have been conducted that have tested this ingredient topically to treat acne.
 Based on the data we can gather, we’d say it’s a good ingredient to complement your acne product, but not one to replace."
 Guanche agrees: "A common complication with oily skin is that too much oil can clog pores and cause pimples," she explains.
 "Given the myriad of benefits contained within neem oil, it may actually help prevent breakouts thanks to its antibacterial properties, and reduce the appearance of breakouts as it is anti-inflammatory."
 Which bring us to our next point…